N95 respirator

-The N95 mask filter was invented by Taiwanese-American Peter Tsai and his team, and received its U.S. patent in 1995.
+Regulation

+The N95 standard does not require that the respirator be resistant to oil; two other standards, R95 and P95, add that requirement.
+The N95 type is the most common filtering facepiece respirator.
+Current filters are an example of a mechanical filter respirator, which provides protection against particulates but not against gases or vapors.

+An authentic N95 respirator is marked with the text "NIOSH" or the NIOSH logo, the filter class ("N95"), and, for most filtering facepiece respirators (respirators with non-replaceable filters), a "TC" approval number of the form 84A-####, the approval number.
+All N95 respirators, regardless of type, must be listed on the NIOSH Certified Equipment List (CEL) or the NIOSH Trusted-Source page, and it must have headbands instead of ear loops.

 N95 respirators are considered similar to other respirators regulated under non-U.S. jurisdictions, but slightly different criteria are used to certify their performance, such as the filter efficiency, test agent and flow rate, and permissible pressure drop.
 For example, FFP2 respirators of the European Union are required to meet at least 94% filtration, and KN95 respirators of China are expected to meet at least 95% filtration.
-However, NIOSH found that some products labeled "KN95" failed to meet these standards, some of them filtering out as little as one percent.
+NIOSH found that some products labeled "KN95" failed to meet these standards, some of them filtering out as little as one percent.
 Both the U.S. Food and Drug Administration and Health Canada require such KN95 products failing to meet the filtration standards to be re-labeled as "face masks" instead of "respirators", when being sold in the U.S. and Canada.

-The N95 respirator requires a fine mesh of synthetic polymer fibers, specifically a nonwoven polypropylene fabric.
-It is produced by melt blowing and forms the inner filtration layer that filters out hazardous particles.
+Canadian labor law normally requires NIOSH-approved respirators, like the N95.
+In 2021, to reduce respirator shortages in Canada, the CSA Group released standard CSA Z94.4.1, allowing for the manufacture of CA-N95 respirators, which are not approved or cleared for use in the United States.